sophia-jihye/hibernate/README.md

 		[Please Refer to 'Things to consider when writing specific query ' as below.]
 	3. Sometimes it executes extra query which was not declared by user in order to make sure that declared query is safe to execute.
 		- Ex.
 When execuing 'delete' process, hibernate program first executes 'select by PK' query and then executes 'delete' query.
-		Hibernate: select book_.bookNm, book_.bookPrice as bookPrice3_ from book book_ where book_.bookNm=?
+		Sample log:	Hibernate: select book_.bookNm, book_.bookPrice as bookPrice3_ from book book_ where book_.bookNm=?
 				Hibernate: delete from book where bookNm=?

 #### Steps to use multiple databases
 	1. Add configuration file under 'config' folder and set database information